AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/smt_verification/README.md

 	`smt_solver::Solver s(str modulus, config, 16)`

 	!note that there should be no "0x" part in the modulus hex representation if you put it manually.
-Otherwise you can use `CircuitSchema.modulus` member that is imported directly from circuit.
+Otherwise you can use `CircuitSchema.modulus` member that is exported directly from circuit.

 	`produce_model` flag should be initialized as `true` if you want to check the values obtained using the solver when the result of the check does not meet your expectations. **All the public variables will be constrained to be equal their real value**.

 	`base` can be any positive integer, it will mostly be 10 or 16, I guess.
 Default value is 16.

-    `timeout` solver timeout in milliseconds
+    `timeout` solver timeout in milliseconds.
+0 for no timeout.

 3. Initialize the Circuit